 “Why does everyone keep bringing that up?
 I said he would be fine, and he was.
 Even if I did think that he was about to depart this world when the cattle got spooked.
 But he is still alive, and now he gets to come on this journey with me.
 So I see nothing wrong.”

-The friend smiled, and gave the Father a handshake before hoping off the cart and leaving him to his journey.
+The friend smiled and gave the Father a handshake before hopping off the cart and leaving him to his journey.

 “What is that?”

 “That is a roadblock on wheels; that grinning idiot is either going to stall the whole convoy, or the entire convoy is going to have to go off the path to pass him.
 Either way, I don’t like that man or his stupid grin.”

 The father looked over and accidently locked eyes with the imperial guards that had just been insulting them, so he smiled even wider and waved.
 Reflectively they waved back with fake grins and a look of confusion.
 The Father turned back to the front of the cart and watched as Gerty passed through the town gates.

 “Here we go, son, the journey starts now.”

 The son raised a fist without looking up from his book and cheered.